 2004 is widely regarded as the worst Burgundian vintage of the last decade.
 There was cold, there was hot, there was wet and there was rot.
 And, for some reason there was an overabundance of ladybugs.
 Some believe that thisladybug taintcontributed to the compound called methoxypyrazines found in that vintage.

 I offer you this knish.
 Knish, In Search of the Jewish Soul Food,by Laura Silver, is coming out in May from Brandeis University Press.
 I was impressed.
 Silver's story begins on the one-year anniversary of her grandmother's death when she drove to Brighton Beach in search of her Grandma Fritzy's favorite, Mrs. Stahl's.
 She was craving a memorial knish.
 The storefront was intact, but Mrs.

 The first time I heard the name Alex Podolinsky was in Bordeaux.
 It was in 2008.
 I was Michel Favard of Chateau Meylet.
 "You don't know Alex?" he asked.
 I admitted I did not.
 Alex had been his initial consultant and Favard was in awe.
 As far as famed Biodynamic consultants I of course knew Joly and Armenier, but Podolinksy?
-Alex, was born Russian, brought up in Germany and was t ...
+Alex, was born Russian, brought up in Germany and ...